 Physician-to-Student Mentorship

-The Student-Physician Synergy Mentoring Program pairs a USask MD student with a practicing physician in a formalized mentoring relationship with an expectation to meet one hour per month from August to May.
+The Student-Physician Synergy Mentoring Program pairs a USask MD student with a practicing physician or resident in a formalized mentoring relationship with an expectation to meet one hour per month from August to May.

 Mentors not only have the opportunity to influence the future of healthcare but both research and experience suggest that mentoring relationships lead to increased job satisfaction, a newfound interest in one’s work and self-development.